Skip to content

 Editorial infographic: LearnClash spirit week trivia round showing async duel UI between two workplace participants with 18 questions across 6 rounds, 45-second timer per question, 48-hour turn window, and ELO-matched scoring panel Figure 3: A LearnClash workplace trivia round.
 Async, 48-hour turn, fits between meetings.

 14. Throwback Trivia Tuesday.
 Pick a decade.
 Run a 6-round duel on its films, music, and news.
-LearnClash pulse: work teams hit a 52 to 58 percent right-answer band, the flow zone Mihaly Csikszentmihalyi named in 1990.
-Outside the band, next-day rematch drops by half.
+ELO matchmaking keeps the difficulty near the flow zone Mihaly Csikszentmihalyi named in 1990: hard enough to matter, easy enough to stay in.
+That balance is what keeps people coming back for the next-day rematch.

 15. Company Trivia (“How well do you know our shop?”).
 Pull facts from the founding story, the early product names, the founder’s first job, the office plant nobody recalls.
 Skip pay numbers and HR-loaded stuff.